 Where & HOW To See The Northern Lights in Banff

-Yes, you can see the northern lights in Banff.
-The Aurora Borealis make an appearance several times throughout the year.
-Visitors have the best chance to spot the lights during the winter months from October to May.
-However, thanks to little light pollution and crisp mountain air, it is possible to see them during the summer months.
+Yes, you can see the northern lights in Banff!
+The Aurora Borealis make an appearance several times throughout the year and visitors have the best chance to spot the lights during the winter months from October to May.
+However, thanks to little light pollution and crisp mountain air, it is stil possible to see them during the summer months.

 Witnessing the Aurora Borealis is always an extraordinary experience, and only more so over the craggy peaks of the Canadian Rockies.
 We’ve witnessed the northern lights in several dream-worthy destinations like Iceland, Alaska, Norway, and the Yukon.

 However, we were a bit surprised when we first learned you could catch the Aurora Borealis in the Canadian Rockies.
-With patience keeping an eye on the aurora forecast, and a little bit of luck, you can also spot the Northern Lights in Banff.
-Personally, we get a good show once or twice a year here, and it’s always a special experience.
+With patience, an eye on the aurora forecast, and a little luck, you can also spot the Northern Lights in Banff.
+Personally, we get a really good show once or twice a year here, and it’s always a special experience.

 How To See The Northern Lights in Banff